Video Render Time Calculator

 The result is converted into hours, minutes, and seconds for easy scheduling.
 The important idea is that render time scales with both the number of frames and the time spent on each frame.
 If either one increases, the total grows quickly.
 If both increase together, the difference can become dramatic enough to change when you start exporting, how you communicate deadlines, or whether you choose a lighter draft format first.

-Resolution is one of the biggest drivers of render time because it changes how many pixels must be processed in every frame.
+Resolution is one of the biggest drivers of video render time because it changes how many pixels must be processed in every frame.
 A 4K export asks the machine to do substantially more work than a 1080p export, especially when effects operate on the full image.
 Add motion blur, scaling, sharpening, noise reduction, or detailed compositing and the per-frame time can climb quickly.
 That is why two videos with the same runtime and frame rate can still finish hours apart.

 Codec choice matters too.
 Some codecs are designed for efficient playback or post-production workflows, while others use heavier compression that demands more processing at export.
 Hardware-accelerated encoding can reduce that burden, but the actual gain depends on the editing application, the format you choose, and whether the effects in the timeline can also benefit from the GPU.
 A fast encoder does not always guarantee a fast render if color transforms, particle effects, or denoising remain CPU-bound.